NauraSystems/identity-preservation-boundary/WHITEPAPER.md

 Copyright © 2026 Naura Systems, Inc. All rights reserved.

 This document and associated materials describe proprietary infrastructure technology.
+This document is a conceptual and architectural disclosure and intentionally omits enabling implementation details.

 No license is granted for implementation, modification, or commercial use without explicit written permission from Naura Systems, Inc.